j-505/JonathanFlores.github.io/index.md

 <ul>
 <li><a href="./images/CertificateOfCompletion_Learning C.pdf">Certificate of Completion: Learning C++</a></li>
 <li> <a href="./images/CertificateOfCompletion_Introduction to Mill and Lathe Operation(1).pdf">Certificate of Completion: Introduction to Mill and Lathe Operation</a></li>
-<li> <a href="./images/CertificateOfCompletion_Introduction to Geometric Dimensioning and Tolerancing.pdf">Introduction to Geometric Dimensioning and Tolerancing</a></li>
+<li> <a href="./images/CertificateOfCompletion_Introduction to Geometric Dimensioning and Tolerancing.pdf">Certificate of Completion: Introduction to Geometric Dimensioning and Tolerancing</a></li>
 </ul>

 ### Contact Info